nonblocking/mashroom/packages/plugin-packages/mashroom-portal-default-theme/README.md

 }
 ```

- * _spaMode_: The theme will try to operate like an SPA and loads new page content via AJAX and replaces the DOM.
+ * _spaMode_: The theme will try to operate like an SPA and loads new page content via fetch and replaces the DOM.
    This only works until the user does not navigate on a page with a different theme or different page enhancements,
    in that case a full page load is triggered (Default: true)
  * _darkMode_: Possible values: *true*, *false*, *"auto"* (Default: "auto")